arangodb/arangodb/README_maintainers.md

 Generate users documentation
 ============================
-If you've edited examples, see below howto regenerate them.
+If you've edited examples, see below how to regenerate them.
-If you've edited REST-Documentation, first invoke `./utils/generateSwagger.sh`.
+If you've edited REST documentation, first invoke `./utils/generateSwagger.sh`.
 Run the `make` command in `arangodb/Documentation/Books` to generate it.
-The documentation will be generated into `arangodb/Documentation/Books/books/Users` - use your favorite browser to read it.
+The documentation will be generated in subfolders in `arangodb/Documentation/Books/books` - use your favorite browser to read it.

-You may encounter permission problem with gitbook and its NPM invokations;
+You may encounter permission problems with gitbook and its npm invocations.
-In that case you need to run the command as root / Administrator.
+In that case, you need to run the command as root / Administrator.

-On windows you may see "device busy" errors, retry.
-Make sure you don't have intermediate files in the ppbooks / books -sub folder open (i.e. browser or editor) It can also temporarily occur during phases of high HDD / SSD load.
+If you see "device busy" errors on Windows, retry.
+Make sure you don't have intermediate files open in the ppbooks / books subfolder (i.e. browser or editor).
+It can also temporarily occur during phases of high HDD / SSD load.

 The build-scripts contain several sanity checks, i.e. whether all examples are